Asymmetric Encryption or Digital Signature: Which One Do You Need?

 • Bob receives the encrypted message and uses his private key, which only he possesses, to decrypt the message, revealing the original plaintext.

 The idea here is that breaking asymmetric encryption is caused by the hardness of deriving the private key from the public key.
-Using modern computing capabilities, an attacker can try millions of keys per second but cannot open the message with the private key, which means that the transmitted data is secure.
+Using modern computing capabilities, an attacker can try millions of keys per second but cannot open the message with the private key, which means the transmitted data is secure.

-Any two communicating parties who do not have a priori secret keys or secure channel to negotiate keys, find this protocol especially useful.
+Any two communicating parties who do not have a priori secret keys or secure channel to negotiate keys find this protocol especially useful.
 It also does away with the need for a secure exchange of keys, which can be proved to be complex and susceptible to forgery.

-Asymmetric encryption also known as public key encryption, means that each party in a communication has a key pair of his own and hence it can work for all parties much better than the symmetric one.
+Asymmetric encryption, also known as public key encryption, means that each party in a communication has a key pair of his own, and hence, it can work for all parties much better than the symmetric one.

 Also Read: Symmetric Encryption vs Asymmetric Encryption